K32n31-P4n1c/Git-Commands/README.md

   - git commit --amend -m "Message"	 ( Replace the last commit with the staged changes and last commit combined )

 - git rebase [base]         ( Rebase the current branch onto base.
-Base can be commit ID, Branch name, tag )
+Base can be commit ID, Branch name, tag, Master )

-- git reset [File]          ( Unstages the file, but preserve its contents )

 ----------------------------------------------------------------------------------------------------------------------------------------